MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Homework/README.md

 ## User Interface

-An example of the expected user interface are shown below, with some possible input and output values.
+An example of the expected user interface is shown below, with some possible input and output values.

 ```
 Homework Calculator